pughlab/HCC_cfMeDIP/README.md

 ## Contents
 The repository contains bash scripts, data processing scripts, and R scripts designed to reproduce figures for the manuscript "Plasma cell-free DNA methylomes for hepatocellular carcinoma detection and monitoring after liver resection or transplantation"

-## Setup
-R scripts were executed in either R version 3.5.0 or 4.0.1, depending on the specific package dependencies (listeded in Table 1), utilizing RStudio versions (2022.12.0+353 ~ 2023.12.0+369).

-The R packages required are detailed within each script.

 ## HCC cfMeDIP Study Workflow
 ![Graphical_abstract](https://github.com/pughlab/HCC_cfMeDIP/assets/109993615/91b31a5c-1920-4214-99c9-5d5c28981fb4)